Optimal Control Theory of the (2+1)-Dimensional BTZ Black Hole: Optimal processes in energy representation

 where $x^a = (S,J = 0)$.
 Insisting on both lengths be equal, we can make an estimation of the average relaxation time $\bar \tau$ of the process:

-Since $S_0 > S_\tau$ in the evaporation process, the parameter $\bar{\tau} > 0$.
-This indicates that the average relaxation time is proportional to the entropy change $\Delta S = S_0 - S_\tau$ produced by the BTZ black hole during the process.
+This shows that the average relaxation time is proportional to the entropy change $\Delta S = S_0 - S_\tau$ produced by the BTZ black hole during the process.
 In the case of complete evaporation $(S_\tau = 0)$, the total evaporation time can be obtained from the condition $S(t_{\text{evap}})=0$, yielding: